seashell/drago/pkg/acl/README.md

 # acl
 Generic implementation of an Access Control List system for enforcing authorization across different resources.
 While originally meant for utilization in the [Drago](https://github.com/seashell/drago) project, this ACL system was built with flexibility in mind, and should be straightforward to configure and integrate into other codebases.

+Although different in many aspects, this implementation is largely based on the ACL systems built by Hashicorp for Nomad and Consul.
+It also took some inspiration from GCP's ACL system.

 ## Concepts
 * **Resource**: any type of resource that might require authorization.
 Example: book.